 The last point is particularly relevant if you are still at the beginning of your Scrum career.

-Further Approaches and Methods for Agile Project Management
+Further Approaches and Certificates for Agile Project Management

 Excellent Scrum Masters do not limit themselves to Scrum alone.
 There is a variety of agile methods and approaches.
 They can be combined and have many aspects in common.
 For example, many methods are based on the following: